lenh0205/dotnetDoc/interview.md

 # Introduce
-* I am .NET developer with 3 years experience in web application development, but sometime I also do fullstack developer role to satify requirement of project
+* I am a .NET developer with three years of experience in web development.
-* My technical knowledge focus on ASP.NET Core Web API, SQL Server, Entity Framework with a basic foundation in frontend technologies like Angular, React, ASP.NET Core MVC
+* While my primary focus is on backend technologies such as ASP.NET Core Web API, SQL Server, and Entity Framework, I also have a foundational understanding of frontend technologies like React and ASP.NET Core MVC.

+* Throughout my career, I have worked in Agile development environments and have occasionally taken on full-stack development responsibilities to meet project requirements.
+I have contributed to building management systems for government projects, including a documentation management system.

-* These diverse experience has allowed me to contribute effectively to projects of varying complexity
+* These diverse experiences have allowed me to adapt to different project complexities and collaborate effectively with cross-functional teams to deliver high-quality solutions

 # Describe your favorite/last project ?
 * that is my Document Management System for an government organization